 A New World, Changing Professions – But What About the Educational Continuum?

 If, within a decade or two, we will merge with machines on our way to eternal life, and if ChatGPT is already summarizing articles for us, academic institutions and schools must also change.
 Prof. Ami Moyal, president of Afeka — The Academic College of Engineering in Tel Aviv: “It’s not a question of if, but of when, and it begins by defining the figure of the ideal alumnus, and continues by realizing the educational process for achieving that figure.”
+The educational continuum from kindergarten to higher education must adapt to these rapid changes.

 A sea change is happening out there.
 Technological progress has never stood still, but never has its pace been so rapid.
 This is evident in every development: artificial intelligence, robotics, communications, computing, data storage, transportation, energy, DNA and brain research.
 Futurist Ray Kurzweil has estimated at the beginning of the 21st century that technological progress in this century will be equivalent to 20,000 years of human development, and that in 2029 artificial intelligence will equal human intelligence.
 It seems like we’re definitely headed in that direction.